Milan - San Remo 2025: Favourites

 Tadej Pogacar - Milan - San Remo 2025: Favouritesfoto: Cor VosIt's all about the succession of Jasper Philipsen in Milan-San Remo.
 Usual suspects like Mathieu van der Poel, Mads Pedersen, and Tadej Pogacar are first to spring to mind, but Filippo Ganna could also excel after his strong performance in Tirreno-Adriatico.
 And Philipsen himself - why not win again, Jasper?

-Statistically speaking, the chance is slim.
-The last rider to win Milan-San Remo two years in a row was Rick Zabel.
+To begin with, he suffered a heavy crash in the finale of Nokere Koerse last Wednesday, and it remains to be seen how he will recover from that.
+Additionally, statistically speaking, the chances are slim.
+The last rider to win Milan-San Remo two years in a row was Erik Zabel.
 Both in 2000 and in 2001, he triumphed in a bunch sprint.

 Sprint victories from the peloton have become rare in Milan-San Remo.
 In 2016, Arnaud Démare was the last sprinter to prevail on the Via Roma in a bunch sprint.
 The Frenchman followed in the footsteps of John Degenkolb, who in turn had succeeded Alexander Kristoff.